Luuuuuis/SocketRedisClusterTest/README.md

 ## Usage
 When deploying loacally you can access the websocket via any [webbrowser](https://www.piesocket.com/websocket-tester) or application that supports websockets.
-Connectings will be handled under the port 8080 so you can connect using <code>ws://localhost:8080</code>.
+Connectings will be handled under the port 8443 so you can connect using <code>ws://localhost:8443</code>.
 Port is editable in the [docker-compose.yml](https://github.com/Luuuuuis/SocketRedisClusterTest/blob/master/docker-compose.yml).
 So is timeout of HAProxy.
 The [haproxy.cfg](https://github.com/Luuuuuis/SocketRedisClusterTest/blob/master/haproxy/haproxy.cfg) is there just in case you want to add & edit it manually, though not in use with the dockercloud/haproxy image.

+## SSL
+You can obtain a SSL certificate either with LetsEncrypt or using CloudFlare.
+Either way you have to edit the [docker-compose.yml](https://github.com/Luuuuuis/SocketRedisClusterTest/blob/master/docker-compose.yml) to add your private key and your certificate like shown.